dinphil/dinphil.github.io/Markdown/Dining Philosophers.md

 Workshops to build fundamental coding skills
 --------------------------------------------

 Code Camp is a workshop series designed to teach from scratch, basic tools and skills that all real-world programmers need.
-Mentors are around to help students get rhoguh the problems they face in this highly interactive workshop.
-The first Code Camp is scheduled for October 25th on Git and Command Line.
+Mentors are around to help students get through the problems they face in this highly interactive workshop.

 [See all Code Camp Materials here.](http://dinphil.github.io/code-camp)